 The Wizard didn’t appear again until the next evening, as I lay in bed, trying to count sheep, but failing miserably.

 “What’s keeping you awake?” the Wizard asks me as he floats over my bed.
-“Did I tell you Nisha didn’t buy Intermizzo.
+“Did I tell you the White Queen didn’t buy Intermizzo?
 Good night.”

 And he floated away as if he were to disappear any moment again.

 “Wim and worries are keeping me awake,” I tell him.
 I can tell he’s interested in hearing the rest of my story, because his ears pick up and he turns around to face me with undivided attention again.
 “But you have said something brilliant!
 The Star goes on the ‘ziekenkas’, less cost for me.
 I work home then on Wednesday and Friday.
 Willem can stay home those 2 days too.
 Less cost in creche… That would be a great scenario.
 Let’s see if everyone will play along nicely.
 That means the legal system, my Star ànd BNP.
 The bank might work with the re-organisation.
 New boss and all.
 So I’d have a year to sort out finances.
 Maybe even get rid of the Merc.
 That would be a bonus.”